2019–2020 Key Dates

 Both the CTSA KL2 and Duke REACH Equity career development programs are committed to increasing diversity in the research workforce; therefore, members of under-represented groups are particularly encouraged to take advantage of the REKAPP opportunity.
 Space is limited.
 Those individuals accepted are expected to commit to completing all program requirements.
 The application deadline for REKAPP is August 19, 2019.

 Letter of Intent:

 Individuals considering applying to the Duke CTSA KL2 are strongly encouraged to submit a Letter of Intent (LOI) via Duke’s MyResearchProposal.
 A completed LOI includes a tentative project name, brief project summary (no more than one paragraph) and your anticipated primary mentor.
 Letters of Intent are strongly encouraged, but not required.
-Strongly recommended letters of intent are due November 1, 2018 via myRESEARCHproposal.
+Letters of intent are due November 1, 2019 via MyResearchProposal.

-Letters of Intent for the KL2 program at Duke are completed using forms on myRESEARCHproposal.
-Please follow the directions below to understand the form, format, and submission of a Letter of Intent.
+Letters of Intent for the KL2 program at Duke are completed using forms on MyResearchProposal.
+Please follow the directions below to submit a LOI.

-Proposals are submitted via Duke’s myRESEARCHproposal online submission system.
+The LOI and KL2 Proposals are submitted via Duke’s MyResearchProposal online submission system.

 - Proposals must be submitted under the applicant’s name.

-- Enter Access Code ‘CTSI’ then select the “Duke CTSA KL2 2019” funding opportunity and follow the instructions.
-For the LOI, please select "KL2 LOI 2019"
+- Enter Access Code ‘CTSI’ then select the “Duke CTSA KL2 2020” funding opportunity and follow the instructions to submit your KL2 application.
+For the LOI, please select "KL2 LOI 2020"